chaudhryna/MyLibrary/README.md

+# MyLibrary

-# MyLibrary  an Odin Project creating a personal website to add and track the reading status of a small library.
+An Odin Project creating a personal website to add and track the reading status of a small library.
 Project requirements included using an object, prototype inheritance, saving the books in an array, and a delete button and read button on each book.

 The project uses HTML, CSS, and JavaScript.